JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    The list of rocket launches is sorted by date from oldest to newest.

-6. Convert the launch date from UTC to a local date and format the output:
+6. Convert the launch date from UTC to your local date and format the output:

    ```kotlin
    import kotlinx.datetime.Instant